cruiten/Voron-Related/CANbus/Documentation/Umbilical/README.md

 - Molex Micro-Fit 3.0 dual row connector: https://www.amazon.com/dp/B078Q798L9?psc=1&ref=ppx_yo2ov_dt_b_product_details
 - Large shrink wrap from my local hardware store

-I soldered the male M12 aviation connector to one end of the umbilical, and I connected the Molex connector to the other end of the umbilical underneath the PG7 gland that is mounted on top of the A motor.
+I soldered the wires from one end of the umbilical to the male M12 aviation connector, and I connected the Molex Micro-Fit 3.0 connector to the other end of the umbilical below the PG7 gland that is mounted on top of the A motor.

-I finished it off with the large shrink wrap to make it look nice and tidy.
+I finished it off with large shrink wrap to make the ends look nice and tidy.

 The IGUS cable is nice and rigid and supports the umbilical cable very well in my Voron 2.4r2 300x300 printer.